Part II · The Personal Scale · What am I? How should I live?

 Eliminating generative difference (D11) reduces the diversity of experience (D9) in the world, and is therefore evil.
 Protecting generative difference protects the richness of experience, and is therefore good (P3).

-By E2, experience possesses intrinsic value.
-By P3 (from Postulate 2), eliminating difference impoverishes Tao.
+Experience possesses intrinsic value (E2), and eliminating difference impoverishes Tao (P3).
 Generative difference (D11) is diversity that promotes lucidity and experiential depth.
-Eliminating generative difference reduces the diversity of experience; by E2, a reduction in experience is a reduction in value, and is therefore evil.
+Eliminating generative difference reduces the diversity of experience; since a reduction in experience is a reduction in value (E2), it is therefore evil.
 Protecting generative difference preserves the richness of experience, thereby preserving value, and is therefore good.
 Note the constraint of D11: suffering difference is not within this scope of protection.

 Corollary: Algorithmically driven homogenization (making everyone see the same content, make the same choices) must be resisted from the standpoint of The Tao of Lucidity ethics.
 Eliminating suffering difference, however (reducing disease through medicine, reducing injustice through institutions) is not constrained by this proposition; it is good.